The Left’s War on Truth and How You Can Fight Back

 Advertisement

-"I’m blessed with amazing siblings and half-a-dozen buddies that are genuinely brothers.
+"I’m blessed with amazing siblings and half a dozen buddies that are genuinely brothers.
 As one of them put it, “Sure, you’re on the clock, but we’re all on the clock.”
 Death is a wicked thief, and the bastard pursues us all," Sasse wrote.
 "A well-lived life demands more reality — stiffer stuff.
 That’s why, during Advent, even while still walking in darkness, we shout our hope — often properly with a gravelly voice soldiering through tears.
 Such is the calling of the pilgrim.
-Those who know ourselves to need a Physician should dang well look forward to enduring beauty and eventual fulfillment.
+Those who know themselves to need a Physician should dang well look forward to enduring beauty and eventual fulfillment.
 That is, we hope in a real Deliverer — a rescuing God, born at a real time, in a real place.
 But the eternal city — with foundations and without cancer — is not yet."

 "I am so horrified to hear this news," wrote Senator Ted Cruz.
 "Ben, Heidi and I are lifting up you and Melissa and your children in prayer.
 May God’s Peace and Love and Comfort and Grace be upon you all."